smith-utxo/cli-team-member-tracker/README.md

 ## Purpose
 A command line interface to manage a company's employee database.
-This application uses Node.js, Inquirer, and MySQL.
+This application uses Node.js, Inquirer, MySQL and the console.table package.

 ## ScreenShot
 ![](db/assets/screenshot.PNG)